UPDATED: If I Ran The Zoo: 20 repairs/improvements for Obamacare 2.0

-Yes, I'm aware that there's a strikethru above.
 The reality is that as much as everyone complains about the $695 or 2.5% income individual mandate penalty for NOT having qualifying healthcare coverage, the penalty should really be increased.
 There, I said it.
 The problem is that if the penalty is less than or around the same amount as the premiums would be, some people will still decide to eat the tax instead of signing up.
 Admittedly given what a firestorm was created over the individual mandate the first time around, I'm pretty sure increasing it would be a near-impossible task.
 Still, I'm including it here since it would have a significant positive impact on enrollment (and thus stabilizing the risk pool).

 Now. all of the above should be plenty to bring in millions more enrollees onto the individual exchange market, thus stabilizing the risk pools enough to reassure nervous insurance carriers to come back (or not to leave if they already have).
 HOWEVER, there's still no guarantee that all of them would do so; after all, Aetna played mind games with the public last year, dropping out of the exchanges in at least two states they were making a profit in purely as a stunt to try and get their merger approved.
 This means that even profitability in the exchanges doesn't 100% guarantee participation.